 Review, analyze, and recommend measures, techniques, and data-related activities that will help strengthen and advance the public library field in providing services and programs to its patrons as well as communicating the value of libraries to internal and external audiences.
-Identify new data trends and determine their applicability to in articulating the value of public libraries.
-The committee will also be responsible for reviewing existing PLA data products and services, including PLDS/PLAMetrics, and recommending updates, revisions, etc.
+Identify new data trends and determine their applicability to articulating the value of public libraries.
+The committee will also be responsible for reviewing existing PLA data products and services, including Benchmark and Project Outcome, and recommending updates, revisions, etc.

 Deliverables and outcomes:

-- Review data and usage statistics of existing PLA data products and services, including the Public Library Data Service (PLDS), PLAMetrics, and Project Outcome
+- Review data and usage statistics of existing PLA data products and services, including the annual topical surveys, Benchmark, and Project Outcome

 - Research and identify data trends and determine their applicability to advocating public library value

-- Increase the number of public libraries using the PLDS and PLAMetrics by creating relevant, useful measures for the special section of the annual PLDS survey and making improvements to the overall process
+- Increase the number of public libraries participating in the annual surveys by recommending changes and making improvements to the overall process

 - Increase the number of libraries measuring outcomes by determining changes or additions to the Project Outcome website or the standardized outcome measures